jklebes/cellshapefft/README.md

 ### Prerequisites

 You will need a version of matlab older than 2015.
-(Works fine with R2022a so far.
-If I find incompatibilies, I will try to update - jk)
+(Because MATLAB's GUI designer GUIDE was ended in 2015.
+With newer MATLAB the app still runs as usual, but the GUI is not edittable in the same way - jk)
 Images should be either .png or .tiff .tif (stacks are okay)

 ### Installing